Bounce back loans have been extended. The scheme is now open to applications until 31st January 2021.

 There may also be restrictions on how the loan is to be spent.

-The CBIL was a government backed loan scheme announced several weeks ago.
+The CBIL was a government backed loan scheme announced earlier in the spring of 2020.

 Businesses which have received support via the CBIL will NOT be able to claim the bounce back loan.